Mortgage underwriting in the United States: Income analysis

 Capacity refers to the borrower's ability to make the payments on the loan.
 To determine this, the underwriter will analyze the borrower's employment, income, their current debt and their assets.

 While reviewing the borrower's employment, the underwriter must determine the stability of the income.
 People who are employed by a company and earn hourly wages pose the lowest risk.
 Self-employed borrowers pose the highest risk, since they are typically responsible for the debt and well-being of the business in addition to their personal responsibilities.
 Commission income also carries similar risks in the stability of income because if for any reason the borrower fails to produce business, it directly influences the amount of income produced.
 Usually if self-employment or commission income is used to qualify for the mortgage, a two-year history of receiving that income is required.
-Although a bonus (sometime it is indicated as "incentive pay" by many corporations) is part of the paystub income, a two-year employer verification is also required.
+Although a bonus (sometimes it is indicated as "incentive pay" by many corporations) is part of the paystub income, a two-year employer verification is also required.

 Documentation of the income also varies depending on the type of income.
 Hourly wage earners who have the lowest risks usually need to supply paystubs and W-2 statements.
 However, self-employed, commissioned and those who collect rent are required to provide tax returns (Schedule C, Schedule E and K-1).
 Retired individuals are required to prove they are eligible for social security and document the receipt of payments, while those who receive income via cash investments must provide statements and determine the continuance of the income from those payments.
 In short, the underwriter must determine and document that the income and employment is stable enough to pay the mortgage in years to come.

 Furthermore, underwriters evaluate the capacity to pay the loan using a comparative method known as the debt-to-income ratio.
 This is calculated by adding the monthly liabilities and obligations (mortgage payments, monthly credit and loan payments, child support, alimony, etc.) and dividing it by the monthly income.
 For an example, if a borrower has a $500 car payment, $100 in credit and loan payments, pays $500 in child support and wants a mortgage with payments $1,000 per month, her total monthly obligations is $2100.
 If she makes $5,000 a month, her debt to income ratio is 42%.
 Typically the ratio must be below anywhere from 32% for the most conservative loans to 65% for the most aggressive loans.